-Таха Effects Teleosts Hook shape Few studies have assessed the single factor effect of hook shape on teleosts. neek enape Higher at-vessel survival and lower proportion of deep hooking on circle hooks relative to J-shaped hooks has been demonstrated for some species of bony fishes (Cooke and Suski, 2004; Serafy et al., 2009).
-Hook minimum width on catch rates on some teleost species (Curran and Beverly, 2012).
+gnificant effect on catch and mortality Taxa Effects Toloogia Teleosts Hook shape Few studies have assessed the single factor effect of hook shape on teleosts.
+Higher at-vessel survival and lower proportion of deep hooking on circle hooks relative to J-shaped hooks has been demonstrated for some species of bony fishes (Cooke and Suski, 2004; Serafy et al., 2009).
+Hook minimum Studies have observed significant effects of the single factor 'hook narrowest width' width on catch rates on some teleost species (Curran and Beverly, 2012).
 Although confounded by simultaneous differences in both hook width and shape, additional studies have documented significantly lower catch rates of smaller-mouthed teleost fishes, such as dolphinfish and snake mackerel, on wider circle hooks compared to narrower J and tuna hooks (Curran and Bigelow 2011; Pacheco et al. 2011).
 Studies have also documented significant effects of hook minimum width on haulback survival rates and lengths of some teleosts (Curran and Beverly, 2012).
 Hook offset Studies have observed significant effects of circle hook offset degree on some teleosts' hooking position and haulback condition (Prince et al., 2002; Epperly et al., 2012; Rice et al., 2012).
 Sharks Hook shape Significantly higher relative risk of capture on circle vs. J-shaped hooks of the same width (Ward et al., 2009; Andraka et al., 2013; Gilman et al., In Review).
 Effect of hook shape can be species- and size-specific (Gilman et al., In Review).
 Significantly lower at-vessel mortality rate on circle vs. J-shaped hooks (Godin et al., 2012; Serafy et al., 2012b; Caneco et al., 2014).
-Hook minimum Significantly lower blue shark survival rate (Curran and Beverly, 2012) and width significantly higher shortfin make shark catch rate on wider hooks have been observed.
-Yokota et al. (2006) observed a small but significant difference in Hook offset shark mean length between a narrower tuna hook and wider circle hook.
-No significant effect has been observed from degree of offset on some shark HOOK ONSEL species' catch rates or location of hooking (Swimmer et al., 2010; Amorim et al., 2014).
+Hook minimum Significantly lower blue shark survival rate (Curran and Beverly, 2012) and width significantly higher shortfin mako shark catch rate on wider hooks have been observed.
+Yokota et al. (2006) observed a small but significant difference in blue shark mean length between a narrower tuna hook and wider circle hook.
+Hook offset No significant effect has been observed from degree of offset on some shark species' catch rates or location of hooking (Swimmer et al., 2010; Amorim et al., 2014).
 Rays Hook shape Significantly higher pelagic stingray catch rate on circle vs. J-shaped hooks (Andraka et al., 2013).
 Hook shape has nominal effect on pelagic stingray hooking position, which tend to get hooked in the mouth regardless of hook shape (e.g., Kerstetter and Graves, 2006; Piovano et al., 2010; Pacheco et al., 2011).
 Hook minimum In a study that enabled an assessment of the single factor hook size based on width narrowest width as well as gape, narrower J hooks with a smaller gape had a significantly higher pelagic stingray catch rate relative to wider J hooks with a larger gape (Piovano et al. 2010).
 Hook offset No significant effect observed from degree of offset on pelagic stingray catch rates or location of hooking (Swimmer et al., 2010).
-Sea turtles Hook shape Leatherback sea turtles, which tend to get caught by becoming foul-hooked on the • body and entangled, have been observed to have lower catch rates on circle hooks than on J-shaped hooks of a similar size (Witzell, 1999; Watson et al., 2005).
+0 (4) Sea turtles Hook shape Leatherback sea turtles, which tend to get caught by becoming foul-hooked on the body and entangled, have been observed to have lower catch rates on circle hooks than on J-shaped hooks of a similar size (Witzell, 1999; Watson et al., 2005).